Decoding 16/5 as a Decimal: A practical guide

 Q: Are there other methods to convert fractions to decimals?

 A: While less common, you could use a calculator for direct conversion.
-However, understanding the underlying principles using long division or equivalent fractions is essential for a complete grasp of the concept.
+That said, understanding the underlying principles using long division or equivalent fractions is essential for a complete grasp of the concept.

 Q: Why is understanding this conversion important?